 After the Flood, the peoples began to spread out upon the face of the earth.
 This chapter is often called the Table of Nations, because it lists the nations that descended from Noah through his three sons.
-A more detailed list of these nations can be found here.
+A major problem is presented by this chapter.
+A handout that contains more details of the individual nations can be found here.

 1 Now these are the records of the generations of Shem, Ham, and Japheth, the sons of Noah; and sons were born to them after the flood.